Aliases for PSAP Gene

 GeneCards Summary for PSAP Gene

 PSAP (Prosaposin) is a Protein Coding gene.
 Diseases associated with PSAP include Gaucher Disease, Atypical, Due To Saposin C Deficiency and Combined Saposin Deficiency.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Innate Immune System.
+Among its related pathways are Metabolism and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include lipid binding and enzyme activator activity.
 An important paralog of this gene is PSAPL1.

 UniProtKB/Swiss-Prot for PSAP Gene

 Saposin-A and saposin-C stimulate the hydrolysis of glucosylceramide by beta-glucosylceramidase (EC 22.214.171.124) and galactosylceramide by beta-galactosylceramidase (EC 126.96.36.199).
 Saposin-C apparently acts by combining with the enzyme and acidic lipid to form an activated complex, rather than by solubilizing the substrate.

 Saposin-B stimulates the hydrolysis of galacto-cerebroside sulfate by arylsulfatase A (EC 188.8.131.52), GM1 gangliosides by beta-galactosidase (EC 184.108.40.206) and globotriaosylceramide by alpha-galactosidase A (EC 220.127.116.11).
 Saposin-B forms a solubilizing complex with the substrates of the sphingolipid hydrolases.

 Saposin-D is a specific sphingomyelin phosphodiesterase activator (EC 18.104.22.168).